snehabalaji/RNA-Splicing-Demos/index.md

-## A Helpful Guide to RNA Splicing Technologies
+# A Helpful Guide to RNA Splicing Technologies

+## A Bit of An Introduction

 You can use the [editor on GitHub](https://github.com/snehabalaji/RNA-Splicing-Demos/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.